Improve your employability

-Geography, Environmental Science and Geology degree programmes cover a wide range of subject-specific and key graduate skills, something which is widely recognised by employers and will help you get the career you want.
+Our Geography and Geology degree programmes cover a wide range of key graduate skills.
+These skills are widely recognised by employers and will help you get the career you want.

-These skills and personal attributes are of great value to employers and to you, to enable you to compete successfully for a wide variety of employment, or to continue studying and researching for a postgraduate or professional qualification.
+With these skills, you will be better equipped for a wide variety of employment opportunities, or to continue studying and researching for a postgraduate or professional qualification.

 - Environmental Geologist with Wardell Armstrong